paulpach/ummorpg_mysql/Readme.md

 They will need to be modified to work with mysql.
 That is out of my control,  it is entirely up to you to update the addons.

-If you don’t want to use environment variables, change where these fields are coming from in the method `ConnectionString` near the top.
-I use environment variables because I deploy my server in docker containers.

 If you get `KeyNotFoundException: The given key was not present in the dicionary` it is likely that you are using the wrong character set.
 Go back to step 6 and make sure it is correctly configured.

 This is provided as is,  no warranty,  I am not responsible if it offers your first born child in sacrifice to the devil.
 I am simply offering it for free for anyone who might want it.